VoicesJun 01, 2023

 God calls us by our name.
 He is a personal God.

-God’s voice speaks truth into our lives and will even convict us of sin and offer us forgiveness.
-Conviction draws you closer to God, and He says Father forgive them.
-They don’t know what they are doing.
+God’s voice speaks truth into our lives and will even convict us of sin and offer's us forgiveness.
+Conviction draws you closer to God, and He says Father forgive them, they don’t know what they are doing.

 God speaks in supernatural ways.